dreamhead/moco/moco-doc/rest-apis.md

 ## Request and Response

-You can also setup request and response for every single REST setting.
+You can also setup request and response for every single REST setting as you've done with regular Moco APIs.

 ```java
 server.resource("targets",